Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 What if my broker recommended I invest in Voyager?

 If a licensed broker or financial advisor recommended Voyager and failed to adequately disclose the risks, you may have a FINRA arbitration claim against that broker and their firm.
 Claims for unsuitable recommendations, failure to supervise, and misrepresentation of risks may be available.
-FINRA claims have a six-year eligibility period.
+FINRA Rule 12206 creates a six-year arbitration eligibility rule measured from the occurrence or event giving rise to the claim; it is not a statute of limitations and does not extend any separate claim deadline.

 Is there a deadline to file claims related to Voyager?

 Yes, legal claims have statutes of limitations that vary by claim type.
 Federal securities fraud claims generally must be filed within two years of discovering the fraud and no more than five years after the fraud occurred.
-FINRA arbitration claims must be filed within six years.
+FINRA arbitration also has a separate Rule 12206 eligibility screen that generally makes a claim ineligible if six years have elapsed from the occurrence or event giving rise to the claim, but that rule does not extend or replace statutes of limitations.
 Because Voyager filed bankruptcy in July 2022, some deadlines may be approaching.
 Consulting with an attorney promptly can help preserve your options.

 Take Action to Protect Your Rights